5. FOLKLORE OF SPAIN

 4. ARAGON & LA RIOJA

-These regions received influences from Roman, Celtic and Arab traditions.
+These regions were influenced by Roman, Celtic and Arab traditions.

 Traditional genres: “albada, aurora, gozo, paloteo”.